-Strengths We continue to train staff through PD on cultural diversity and communication.
-We continually utilize our ESOL, Special Ed. dept, as well as our school counselors to provide support and training to staff to effectively support students at North Fayette.
-Challenges However our trends continue to include: Teachers are not prepared for student population (student's lack foundation skills as well as social and structural skills).
-Effective communication with diverse families is lacking at times, professional learning needs to be meaningful in order to improve student achievement.
-Through coaching, teachers learn to reflect on the effectiveness of their teaching.
-Research reveals that ongoing teacher training is the critical factor in making a difference in student learning.
-This include developing culturally responsive training for staff.
+Strengths NFES will continue to train staff through high impact instructional strategies for our diverse group of learners.
+We will continue to utilize our ESOL and Special Ed. dept, as well as our school counselors to provide support and training to staff to effectively support the students and families of North Fayette.
+Challenges Effective communication with diverse families is at times challenging.
+Through coaching and PL's, teachers learn to reflect on the effectiveness of their teaching for diverse learners.
+Teachers are increasing their capacity of implementing effective instructional strategies.